spider-themes/eazydocs/readme.txt

 == Changelog ==

+= v1.3.8 (12 November 2022) =
+Fixed: Left and Right sidebar was not showing on mobile devices

 = v1.3.7 (12 November 2022) =
 Tweaked: Compatibility with any themes improved
+Fixed: Pro Max Options was not unlocking with the Pro Max license

 = v1.3.6 (10 November 2022) =
 Fixed: Pro notice issue even if the license is activated